trifonnt/openshift-diy-spring-boot-camel-amazon-mws-product-sample/README.md

 	mvn install:install-file -Dfile=dist/MWSProducts_2011-10-01_v2016-06-01.jar -DgroupId=name.trifon.amazon.mws -DartifactId=mws-java-product -Dversion=1.0.0 -Dpackaging=jar
 ```

+# Prerequisite 03 - OpenShift Account

-# Prerequisite 03(Optional, needed only if deploying on OpenShift PAAS) - OpenShift Account
+	This step is needed only if this application is deployed on OpenShift PAAS.
+In this version this step is mandatory.

 Before we can start building the application, we need to have an OpenShift free or paid account and RedHat client tools(rhc) installed.

 For instructions how to install rhc please read [Getting Started with OpenShift Online](https://developers.openshift.com/en/getting-started-overview.html).

 # Step 1: Create DIY application